 Best for: Removing unwanted objects from your photos.

-Have you ever taken a photo that has an object in it you wish you could remove?
-Well, TouchRetouch is a photo editing app that lets you do just that.
+Have you ever taken a photo with an unwanted object you wish you could remove?
+TouchRetouch is a photo editing app that lets you do just that.

 You can use this photo editing app to remove things like telephone wires, posts, power lines, street signs, or trash cans.
 You can also remove blemishes, pimples, or even pesky photobombers.